markdicksonjr/nibbler/README.md

 - Auth - authentication/authorization modules that do not integrate with Nibbler's user model (source of truth is not Nibbler).
 - Database - connect to databases and expose mechanisms to create, query, etc.
-- Mail - both inbound and outbound email/sms/etc
+- Mail - outbound email/sms/etc
 - Session - session storage and retreival
 - Storage - block/blob storage
 - User - the Nibbler user model, and various integrations that can operate with it.
 These will tend to be auth integrations.